Jim Wynorski

-In 2009, the documentary Popatopolis, directed by Clay Westervelt and named for one of Wynorski 's pseudonyms, chronicled Wynorski during the making of his soft-core horror film, The Witches of Breastwick.
-The film serves as a partial biography, with clips from many of his previous films and includes interviews with Wynorski, his contemporaries, cast, and crew.
+Jim Wynorski is an American screenwriter, director, and producer.
+He is known for making B movies, action films, creature films, softcore pornography and exploitation films, such as Deathstalker II, The Return of Swamp Thing, Raptor, Virtual Desire and The Witches of Breastwick.

-In 2016, he directed Nessie & Me, the character Jack O’Grady directly references Wynorski earlier films Dinocroc vs. Supergator and Piranhaconda when he encounters Nessie at the start of the film, hinting that Nessie & Me is canon to those film series, as well as Monster Cruise, with many characters from it appearing in Nessie & Me as well.
+In 2009, the documentary Popatopolis, directed by Clay Westervelt (and named after Tom Popatopolous, one of Wynorski's pseudonyms) chronicled his work during the making of his softcore horror film The Witches of Breastwick.
+The film serves as a partial biography, with clips from many of his previous films, and includes interviews with Wynorski himself, as well as his contemporaries, cast and crew.

 Career

-Wynorski grew up in Long Island.
-He flunked out of film school and went to work at the fiction department of DoubleDay Publishing from 1972 to 1977.
-He wanted to work in movies, so quit his job and moved to Los Angeles.
+Jim Wynorski grew up in Long Island.
+He flunked out of film school and went to work at the fiction department of Doubleday Publishing from 1972 to 1977.
+Wynorski relocated to Los Angeles to pursue a career in the movie industry.
 He got a job as location manager on the TV show Breaking Away, but was fired during production.
 Flying back to Los Angeles, he met a fellow passenger who knew Roger Corman and arranged an introduction.
-Wynorski went to work for Corman.
+Wynorski then went to work for Corman.
 He did publicity and began writing screenplays.

 Wynorski 's first produced screenplay was Forbidden World (1982).
-He also wrote Sorceress for $1,000 and wrote and produced Screwballs (1983), a Porky's style comedy.
+He also wrote Sorceress for $1,000 and wrote and produced Screwballs (1983), a Porky's-style comedy.

 Directorial debut and Roger Corman

-Wynorski made his directing debut with The Lost Empire.
+Wynorski made his directing debut with The Lost Empire (1984).

-His second film, Chopping Mall (1986), was made for Julie Corman, which Wynorski also produced and co-wrote.
-Julie's husband Corman liked it, and hired Wynorski to make Deathstalker 2 in Argentina, then Big Bad Mama II (1987) with Angie Dickinson, and a remake of Not of this Earth (1988) with Traci Lords.
+His second film, Chopping Mall (1986), which Wynorski also produced and co-wrote, was made for Julie Corman.
+Julie's husband Roger Corman liked it, and hired Wynorski to make Deathstalker 2 in Argentina, then Big Bad Mama II (1987) with Angie Dickinson, and a remake of Not of this Earth (1988) with Traci Lords.
 He was creative consultant on Purple People Eater (1988).

 Wynorski was given a $7 million budget to make The Return of Swamp Thing (1989) with Louis Jourdan.
 He then made Transylvania Twist and The Haunting of Morella back to back for Roger Corman.

 He also made Sorority House Massacre II (1990) for Julie Corman, on sets left over from existing films.
 Roger Corman was impressed and got Wynorski to remake it as Sorority House Massacre III: Hard to Die.
 Corman "taught me all the lessons on how to make a film and how to make it look expensive when you don't have a lot of money," Wynorski says.

-He worked on the scripts for Beastmaster 2: Through the Portal of Time (1991), House IV (1992) and Final Embrace (1992) but did not direct them.
+He worked on the scripts for Beastmaster 2: Through the Portal of Time (1991), House IV (1992), and Final Embrace (1992), but did not direct them.

 He directed 976-Evil II (1992), which was produced by Paul Hertzberg, with whom Wynorski would frequently collaborate.